-Whether you’re the kind of person who likes the radio warbling on in the background or you prefer to have dedicated stints of listening to your favorite talk show, Spanish radio is one of the most useful forms of improving your Spanish listening without having to get out of your armchair.
+Whether you like having the radio warbling on in the background or prefer to dedicate at least half an hour per day listening to your favorite talk show, Spanish radio provides a useful way to improve your listening skills without having to get out of your armchair.

 12. Get addicted to telenovelas

-On paper, telenovelas might feel like the visual equivalent to listening to Spanish radio, but this method of learning Spanish has the significant advantage that you’re much more likely to get addicted to a telenovela than a radio show.
-Dramatic storylines, quirky characters, mesmerizing acting and, let’s be honest, the occasional bit of questionable facial hair, all stack up to make you want to sit down and binge your way through show after show, picking up Spanish as you go.
+Dramatic storylines, quirky characters, mesmerizing acting and, let’s be honest, the occasional bit of questionable facial hair—these telenovela staples all make you want to sit down and binge your way through show after show, picking up Spanish as you go.

 13. Find your local Spanish expat community

-Telenovelas and radio aside, there’s nothing more useful than live, regular speech to challenge, boost and practice your Spanish listening skills.
-When the words aren’t scripted, the topic isn’t set and the colloquialisms aren’t edited out, you’ll get the most authentic burst of Spanish language, so seek out your local Spanish or Latin American expat community and get listening.
+When you listen to native Spanish speakers in real contexts, you get words that aren’t scripted, topics that aren’t set in stone and colloquialisms that aren’t edited out—i.e., you get the most authentic bursts of Spanish language.
+To this end, seek out your local Spanish or Latin American expat community and get listening.

-In practice: Find a cafe (or any other place frequented by native Spanish speakers) and simply sit and listen—discreetly, of course.
-If you can do it inconspicuously, use a notebook.
-Are there words that come up over and over?
-Jot those down and look them up later if you don’t know what they mean.
-The speech might be hard to follow at first, but over time it should get easier to pick up.
+How to practice this: Find a cafe (or any other place frequented by native Spanish speakers) and simply sit and listen—discreetly, of course.
+Using a notebook, jot down any words that come up over and over, and look them up later if you don’t know what they mean.
+The speech might be hard to follow at first, but over time, it should get easier to pick up.

 15. Hunt down Spanish covers of your favorite songs

-If you can’t go a day without a music fix, then Spanish songs are going to be the perfect way of advancing your learning.
-Unfamiliar songs sung in Spanish can be catchy and fun, particularly if you’ve heard them overseas and they bring back memories, but Spanish covers of your favorite songs are best for Spanish learning.
+If you can’t go a day without a music fix, Spanish songs might work perfectly for your studies.
+Unfamiliar Spanish songs can be catchy and fun, especially if you’ve had fond memories of listening to them overseas, but Spanish covers of your favorite songs work best for language learning.

-In practice: You’ll find more than enough Spanish cover songs to get you started on this YouTube Channel.
-We accept no responsibility for the quality of the covers, which may give you a giggle or two.
+How to practice this: You’ll find more than enough Spanish cover songs to get you started on this YouTube Channel.
+Be forewarned: some of these covers may give you a giggle or two.